- General Instructions

 Income related to loans of any of the above securities.

-If you are providing this Form W-8BEN to document yourself with respect to a financial account that you hold at a U.S. office of a financial institution, provide the tax identifying number (TIN) issued to you by your jurisdiction of tax residence unless:
+If you are providing this Form W-8BEN to document yourself as an account holder with respect to a financial account (as defined in Regulations section 1.1471-5(b)) that you hold at a U.S. office of a financial institution (including a U.S. branch of an FFI) and you receive U.S. source income reportable on Form 1042-S associated with this form, you must provide the TIN issued to you by your jurisdiction of tax residence identified on line 3 unless:

-You have not been issued a TIN, or
+You have not been issued a TIN (including if the jurisdiction does not issue TINs), or

-If you are providing this Form W-8BEN to document yourself with respect to a financial account that you hold with a U.S. office of a financial institution, provide your date of birth.
-Use the following format to input your information MM-DD-YYYY.
+If you are providing this Form W-8BEN to document yourself as an account holder with respect to a financial account as described above in line 6 that you hold with a U.S. office of a financial institution (including a U.S. branch of an FFI), provide your date of birth.
+Use the following format to input your information: MM-DD-YYYY.
 For example, if you were born on April 15, 1956, you would enter 04-15-1956.

-If you are related to the withholding agent within the meaning of section 267(b) or 707(b) and the aggregate amount subject to withholding received during the calendar year exceeds $500,000, then you are generally required to file Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b).
+If you are related to the withholding agent within the meaning of section 267(b) or 707(b) and the aggregate amount subject to withholding received during the calendar year exceeds $500,000, then you are generally required to file Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b), available at IRS.gov/Form8833.
 See the Instructions for Form 8833 for more information on the filing requirements.

 Line 10 must be used only if you are claiming treaty benefits that require that you meet conditions not covered by the representations you make on line 9 and Part III.
 For example, persons claiming treaty benefits on royalties must complete this line if the treaty contains different withholding rates for different types of royalties.
 However, this line should always be completed by foreign students and researchers claiming treaty benefits.
 See Scholarship and fellowship grants, later, for more information.